teezily/t4b_slate/source/includes/_webhooks.md

 When an event occurs, the Teezily server will make a POST request to your defined URL containing a JSON object in the request body.
 Your server has to respond with HTTP status 200 OK, otherwise the request will be retried 12 times in increasing intervals (after 1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024 and 2048 minutes).

+## Creating a webhook

+Webhook URL and secret key are defined in the settings of your Shop API.

+If you already have a Shop API you can find it [here](/account/shops) otherwise create a new Shop API [here](/account/shop_api/new).

 ## Event list

 Object | Event | Description